chef/chef-web-docs/content/download/community.md

 ### packages

-Use `packages` to get a full list of all packages for a particular release channel and product.
+Use `packages` to get a list of all packages for a particular release channel and product.

 By default, it returns packages for the latest version.